Dictionary » Positive Words » Overpowering – Meaning, Definition, Synonyms and Antonyms

 1. What does “overpowering” mean in simple terms?

-It means something is so strong or intense that it takes over or becomes too much to handle—like a strong smell, feeling, or presence.
+It means something is so strong or intense that it takes over, leaving you unable to resist or handle it easily—like a powerful smell, feeling, or presence.

 2. Can “overpowering” be a positive word?